yunusdanabas/passive_walker_rl/README.md

 ### Dependencies

 The project relies on the following main dependencies:
-- JAX
+- JAX - For high-performance numerical computing
-- Equinox
+- Equinox - For neural network implementation
-- Optax
+- Optax - For optimization algorithms
-- Brax
+- Brax - For physics simulation
+- MuJoCo - For model definition and conversion
-- Gym
+- Gym - For environment interfaces
-- NumPy
+- NumPy - For numerical operations
-- SciPy
+- SciPy - For scientific computing
-- Matplotlib
+- Matplotlib - For visualization
-- tqdm
+- tqdm - For progress tracking

 ## Project Structure